-Table 3 presents the results for uncertainty effects on financial depth.
-The first three columns present results for our first financial depth (FD1) measure, which is constructed as a ratio of domestic credit to private sector relative to GDP through loans, purchases of non-equity securities, and trade credit and other accounts receivable that establish a claim for repayment.
-This is a standard indicator in the finance and growth literature.
-The last three columns lay out the results for the alternative definition of financial depth (FD2) which captures private credit to the real sector from deposit money banks and other financial institutions to GDP, excluding credit issued to governments, government agencies, and public enterprises.
-For each group, we initially present results for the uncertainty measure which is obtained from a dynamic inflation forecasting model followed by the uncertainty measure from a static inflation forecasting model and the annual standard deviation of inflation.
+Table 2 presents the results for uncertainty effects on financial depth.
+The first three columns present results for our first financial depth (FD1) measure, which is constructed as a ratio of domestic credit provided to the private sector by financial corporations through loans, purchases of non-equity securities, trade credit and other accounts receivable that establish a claim for repayment.
+This is a standard proxy used in the finance and growth literature.
+The last three columns lay out the results for the alternative definition of financial depth (FD2) which captures the ratio of private credit to the real sector from deposit money banks and other financial institutions to GDP, excluding credit issued to governments, government agencies, and public enterprises.11 For each group, we initially present results for the uncertainty measure which is obtained from a dynamic inflation forecasting model followed by the uncertainty measure from a static inflation forecasting model and the annual standard deviation of inflation.
 Regression results for all three uncertainty measures provide a similar view: inflation uncertainty has a negative and significant effect on financial depth.